minprog/app-studio/30 Android/20 Unit 2/content.md

 # Unit 2: Activities and Navigation

-In this unit, you'll learn about references in Java and about creating apps that have multiple screens.
-You'll also learn about including resources like text and images in your app.
-In fact, we have a cute app for you to make, that has fun stories and a couple of screens!
+In this unit, you'll learn about classes in Java and how to model your app into different classes.

 ## Exercises